Louis XIV: Reputation

 Louis has often been criticised for his vanity.
 The memoirist Saint-Simon, who claimed that Louis slighted him, criticised him thus: There was nothing he liked so much as flattery, or, to put it more plainly, adulation; the coarser and clumsier it was, the more he relished it.
 For his part, Voltaire saw Louis's vanity as the cause for his bellicosity:It is certain that he passionately wanted glory, rather than the conquests themselves.
 In the acquisition of Alsace and half of Flanders, and of all of Franche-Comté, what he really liked was the name he made for himself.

 On the other hand, Saint-Simon pointed out that, in contrast to the situation at the other European courts, Louis's birthday and that of the members of his family always went unobserved "to the point that there never was even the slightest mention of it, that day being no different from all the other days of the year".

 Nonetheless, Louis has also received praise.
-The anti-Bourbon Napoleon described him not only as "a great king", but also as "the only King of France worthy of the name".
+The otherwise anti-Bourbon Napoleon described him not only as "a great king", but also as "the only King of France worthy of the name".
 Leibniz, the German Protestant philosopher, commended him as "one of the greatest kings that ever was".
 And Lord Acton admired him as "by far the ablest man who was born in modern times on the steps of a throne".
 The historian and philosopher Voltaire wrote: "His name can never be pronounced without respect and without summoning the image of an eternally memorable age".
 Voltaire's history, The Age of Louis XIV, named Louis's reign as not only one of the four great ages in which reason and culture flourished, but the greatest ever.